oracle-livelabs/database/23cfree/create-views/create-views.md

     ```
     ![Creating the movie view](images/movies-dv.png " ")

-3. Now that we have our Duality Views, lets see how teh `genres_dv` looks.
+3. Now that we have our Duality Views created, lets see how the `genres_dv` looks.
 Copy the sql below and click **Run Script**

 	```
 	<copy>